Menu Close

 For more information about the sites involved in this study, please visit our Participating Sites page or get in touch via the Contact Us page.

-BEAT-Calci will start by testing two types of treatments (or ‘domains’ of care):
+BEAT-Calci will start by testing two types of treatments (or ‘domains’ of care), as below.

 This aims to investigate whether treatment with different drugs (Vitamin K, Sodium Thiosulfate, Magnesium Citrate) is effective in improving calciphylaxis outcomes.
 Participants will be randomly allocated to one of four treatment options.
 Each option comprises of one active drug and placebo (a dummy tablet) of the other drugs, or placebo only.
 At Week 4, participants who are not yet improving will have their treatment intensified.
 This involves taking an additional randomised active drug.
 At Week 12, all participants who are not yet improving will be treated with all three active drugs for the remainder of the trial.